mbreithecker/Stud2NC/Readme.md

 injected via the environment whereas the folder configuration should be set in a config file.

-### Configure multiple modules to sync
+The `config.yaml` in this project can be used as a template it is heavily commented.
+Replace all the credentials and specify the required modules.

 ### Contribution
 By creating a pull request you accept that the code is licenced under the conditions specified in the LICENSE.txt file.

+One thing I never really fixed, is when files get edited, but don't change their file-id.
+Stud2NC won't resync them.
+When a file has changed the edit-date differs from the creation-date.
+This makes it possible to check for edited files.
+Feel free to create a pull request.